ZebraDevs/DataServices-CSharp-SDK/README.md

 Zebra Savanna Data Services C# SDK
 ======================================

-This is the source code for the Savanna C# SDK.
+This is the source code for the Savanna C# Software Development Kit (SDK).
 The core of this SDK is a basic API connection call to the Zebra Savanna Data Services in the SavannaAPI class.
-Currently the API has public methods for the three public APIs that are part of the Barcode Intelligence Product.
+Currently the API has public methods for the three public APIs that are part of the Barcode Intelligence product.
 These APIs are:

 * Barcode Generate
 * UPC Lookup